sous-chefs/aws/README.md

 #### Actions:

 - `get` - Retrieve a key/value from the AWS Systems Manager Parameter Store.
 - `get_parameters` - Retrieve multiple key/values by name from the AWS Systems Manager Parameter Store.
-Values are stored in a hash indexed by the key name.
+Values are stored in a hash indexed by the corresponding path value.
 - `get_parameters_by_path` - Retrieve multiple key/values by path from the AWS Systems Manager Parameter Store.
-Values are stored in a hash indexed by the keys leaf name.
-If recursive is set to true the code will retrieve all parameters in the path hierarchy.
+Values are stored in a hash indexed by the key's name.
+If recursive is set to true, it will retrieve all parameters in the path hierarchy, constructing a representative hash structure with nested keys/values.
 - `create` - Create a key/value in the AWS Systems Manager Parameter Store.
 - `delete` - Remove the key/value from the AWS Systems Manager Parameter Store.